Health and Safety

 • explosives stored by a person who is a registered firearms dealer under S33 of the Firearms Act 1968.

 The application should be made to the Police Explosives Liaison Officer on form ER2.
-Further details can be found on the Dyfed Powys Police website.
+Further details can be found on the Dyfed Powys Police website (opens in a new tab).

 HSE